IBM/ibm-cloud-reference-architectures/README.md

-# ⚠️⚠️
-# This project has been moved to the public repo at: https://github.com/IBM/ibmcloud-ref-arch

-All new development will happen on the public repo at: https://github.com/IBM/ibmcloud-ref-arch

-# ⚠️⚠️

-# IBM Cloud for Financial Services - Terraform Automation
+# IBM Cloud Reference Architecture - Terraform Automation

 ### Change Log

 - **11/2021** - Updated to use Client-to-site VPN service (beta) instead of a VSI running a VPN server
 - **11/2021** - Updated to support the Edge VPC infrastructure in addition to Management and Workload VPCs.
+- **06/2021** - Initial release

-> This collection of IBM Cloud terraform automation bundles has been crafted from a set of [Terraform modules](https://github.com/cloud-native-toolkit/garage-terraform-modules/blob/main/MODULES.md) created by GSI Labs team part of the [Hybrid Cloud Ecosystem organization](https://w3.ibm.com/w3publisher/cloud-ecosystem).
-Please contact **Matthew Perrins** __mjperrin@us.ibm.com__, **Sean Sundberg** __seansund@us.ibm.com__, or **Andrew Trice** __amtrice@us.ibm.com__ for more details.
+> This collection of IBM Cloud terraform automation bundles has been crafted from a set of [Terraform modules](https://modules.cloudnativetoolkit.dev/) created by the IBM Ecosystem Labs team part of the [IBM Ecosystem organization](https://www.ibm.com/partnerworld/public?mhsrc=ibmsearch_a&mhq=partnerworld).
+Please contact **Matthew Perrins** __mjperrin@us.ibm.com__, **Sean Sundberg** __seansund@us.ibm.com__, or **Andrew Trice** __amtrice@us.ibm.com__ for more details or raise an issue on the repository for bugs or feature requests.

-The IBM Cloud defines three reference architectures for IBM Cloud for Financial Services.
-These reference architectures establish a secure cloud environment that will enable the deployment and management of regulatory compliant workloads.
-This repository addresses the [VPC architecture with virtual servers](https://test.cloud.ibm.com/docs/allowlist/framework-financial-services?topic=framework-financial-services-vpc-architecture-detailed-vsi) and [VPC architecture with Red Hat OpenShift](https://test.cloud.ibm.com/docs/allowlist/framework-financial-services?topic=framework-financial-services-vpc-architecture-detailed-openshift) architectures.
+The automation supports three reference architectures to establish a secure cloud environment that will enable the deployment and management of secure workloads.

-Within this repository you will find a set of Terraform template bundles that embody best practices for provisioning and configuring cloud resources in an IBM Cloud Enterprise sub-account.
+Within this repository you will find a set of Terraform template bundles that embody best practices for provisioning and configuring cloud resources in an IBM Cloud cloud account.
+We recommend using this with an IBM Cloud [Enterprise sub-account](https://cloud.ibm.com/docs/account?topic=account-what-is-enterprise).

-This `README.md` describes the SRE steps required to provision an IBM Cloud for Financial Services environment that will scan cleanly to the Security and Compliance Centers NIST based profiles.
+This `README.md` describes the SRE steps required to provision an environment that will scan cleanly with the Security and Compliance Centers NIST based profiles.

-> The Security and Compliance scan has a set of known [exceptions](#exceptions) see below
+> The Security and Compliance scan currently has a set of known [exceptions](#exceptions) see below.

-This guide is optimized for Proof of Technology environments that enable IBM Cloud users to configure a fully working end-to-end cloud-native environment.
-The base environment provides a collection of shared services, a management network, and a workload network.
+This suite of automation can be used for a Proof of Technology environment, or used as a foundation for production workloads with a fully working end-to-end cloud-native environment.
+The base environment provides a collection of shared services, an edge network, a management network, and a workload network.
+This automation contains includes OpenShift Developer Tools from the [Cloud-Native Toolkit project](https://cloudnativetoolkit.dev/)

 **Shared services**

-- Hyper Protect Crypto Service
+- IBM Key Protect _- For the highest level of security, you can also use a Hyper Protect Crypto Service_ instance
 - IBM Log Analysis
 - IBM Monitoring
 - Activity Tracker